 “I realized school is only temporary.
 Ironically, I am getting to launch that rocket seven years sooner than planned, because I let myself be happy.”

-Hearing Megan’s story firsthand felt like attending a panel of motivational speakers.
-An articulate and energetic demeanour, she spoke of the opportunity in quick bursts of excitement.
+An articulate and energetic demeanour, Gran spoke of the opportunity in quick bursts of excitement.
 When asked about her vision for her career she said, “ultimately, I want to make a change, make something impactful for the world and put something into space.”

 I remind her she will be getting that chance in the spring and there’s a pause before her face brightens.
 “That’s right!” she exclaims.
 “It still hasn’t sunk in.
 I’m launching a rocket…into space!”